Sulur Air Force Station: History

 The Sulur air base was established in the early 1940s by the Royal Navy as RNAS Sulur to serve as a transit base for the Allied forces during the Second World War.
 The air field was commissioned in 1942 as a Royal Air Force base under the South East Asian Command.
 The base was burnt down during the Quit India Movement of 1942.
 It was later handed over to the Royal Navy and was known as HMS Vairi in 1945.
 The Royal Indian Air Force also started operating from the base.
 As per Royal Navy report from 1945, the airbase had nine aircraft standing areas, four aprons, 16 aircraft pens, and storage hangars, apart from attached fuel stations, armory, and officer accommodation.

 Post Indian independence in 1947, the Indian Navy took over the base and established INS Hansa.
 In 1956, the Indian Air Force took over the station.
 It was converted it into a repair station for aircraft and the No. 5 Base Repair Depot (5 BRD) was established at the station.
 In 1964, the Air Force established a hangars for storage of aircraft, and accommodation for non-commissioned officers.
 The No.33 Equipment Depot (ED) was commissioned at the airbase in 1967, and the station undertook maintenance and overhaul of Folland Gnats and Avro HS 748 aircraft of the Air Force.
 The air base provided support for the Indian military operations during the Bangladesh Liberation War in 1971.
 The No.43 Wing of the Indian Air Force was established at Sulur on 14 October 1985, and took over part of the assets from the No.5 BRD unit.
 It served as a support base during the deployment of the Indian Peace Keeping Force in Sri Lanka in 1987.

 In November 2010, the station became one of the field bases for the Garud Commando Force, an elite special force of the Indian Air Force.
 Since 2017, the airbase is engaged structural and engine repairs, overhaul, and maintenance of LRUs for the trainer aircraft of the Indian Air Force.
 It has also assisted in rescue operations such as during the 2018 Kerala floods.
 In August 2023, a Type Training School (TETTRA) of the Air Force was established at the base.
 In 2024, the station hosted the first phase of Exercise Tarang Shakti, the largest multinational air force exercise held in India.
 The air forces of France, Germany, Spain and the United Kingdom took part in the exercise from 6 August to 14 August.

-In May 2025, an unidentified man hailing from Bihar entered the base premises.He was apprehended by the IAF and handed over to the state police.